Majesco Motors

 Considerations of interest, time and place certainly make it appear possible that Jack Colyer worked for this company both before and during the war.
 However, there’s now no way of confirming this one way or the other.
 I merely point it out as a completely unsubstantiated possibility.

 There is some purely circumstantial consistency between this scenario and the relocation of the Majesco operation from Littlehampton to Parkstone, since a prior Hallam connection would mean that Colyer had been a long-term resident of the Poole area.
-This would certainly explain his well-documented close friendship with Poole resident Col. C. E. Bowden.
+This would certainly explain his well-documented close friendship with Bournemouth resident Col. C. E. Bowden.
 It would also explain his choice of the Poole area for the relocation of his Majesco operation from Littlehampton, a move which must have involved considerable expense and inconvenience.

 However, a long-term residency in the Poole area would raise the question of why Colyer would commence the Majesco venture at distant Littlehampton in the face of a clear desire to remain resident in the Poole area - why wouldn't he just set up shop at Poole from the outset?
 The most likely explanation is that Colyer was unable to secure suitable premises in the Poole area at the time when Majesco production commenced, but siezed upon a later opportunity.
 In the interim, he took full advantage of premises made available at Littlehampton by his in-laws.